Corruption of Haustfyr Chapter 2: Madam's Homestead

 Orwin chuckles.
 “I’ll hobble fast enough.”

-The group helps him to his feet, supporting his weight as you move along the river path.
-The sound of rushing water fades behind you, replaced by the steady rhythm of footsteps and Orwin’s quiet gratitude.
+The group helps him to his feet, supporting his weight as we move along the river path.
+The sound of rushing water fades behind us, replaced by the steady rhythm of footsteps and Orwin’s quiet gratitude.
 The bridge disappears into the mist, another danger left behind.

 The world tree looms far ahead, massive even at this distance, its crown vanishing into clouds.
 Whatever hope remains awaits there.